-- Problems with contact lenses and lens care products could result in serious injury to your eye.
-It is essential that you follow your eye care professional's direction and all labeling instructions for proper use of lenses and lens care products, including the lens case.
+- Problems with contact lenses could result in serious injury to your eye.
+It is essential that you follow your eye care professional's direction and all labeling instructions for proper use of lenses.
 Eye problems, including corneal ulcers, can develop rapidly and lead to loss of vision. - Daily wear lenses are not indicated for overnight wear, and you should not wear these lenses while sleeping.
-Clinical studies have shown that the risk of serious adverse reactions is increased when daily wear lenses are worn overnight.
+Clinical studies have shown that the risk of serious adverse reactions is increased when daily wear lenses are worn overnight. - Strict compliance with your care regimen including cleaning of the lens case, wearing restrictions, wearing schedule, and follow-up visit schedule should be followed.

-- Strict compliance with your care regimen including cleaning of the lens case, wearing restrictions, wearing schedule, and follow-up visit schedule should be followed. - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers. - If you experience eye discomfort, excessive tearing, vision changes, or redness of the eye, you should immediately remove lenses and promptly contact your eye care professional.
+- Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers. - If you experience eye discomfort, excessive tearing, vision changes, or redness of the eye, you should immediately remove lenses and promptly contact your eye care professional.